neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 Character mapping of vocal learning behavior on the phylogeny of *Neoaves* from Brenowitz (1991)[^brenowitz-1991] in **A** and **B** and off of Suh et al (2011)[^suh-2011] in **C**.
 Yellow: vocal learners, Blue: vocal non-learners.
 :::

 ***Q12: Use the phylogeny in Figure 13A to analyze (using parsimony) the two alternative ancestral state reconstruction hypotheses for the LCA of all song learners (arrow).
-Make sure to report your data as well as your conclusion.***
+Make sure to report your quantifications as well as your conclusion.***

-***Q13: Does simplifying the phylogeny in Figure 13B change the results compared to Figure 13A?***
+***Q13: Does "simplifying" the phylogeny in Figure 13B change the results compared to Figure 13A?***

 ***Q14: Use the phylogeny in Figure 13C to analyze (using parsimony) the two alternate ancestral state reconstruction hypotheses for the LCA of all song learners.***